 So if you are planning a trip to Italy, treat yourself.
 Give yourself enough time to immerse in this breathtaking country, to slow down and be really present.
 Forget about mass tourism, imagine you live here.
 Choose quality over quantity.
 Of course it doesn't mean you can't visit some of the world-famous attractions of Italy, but remember, less is often more.

 Instead of international hotel chains, stay in accommodation run by local families.
 Rent an apartment, a villa, a farmhouse, or if you prefer, a room in a small B&B or hotel.
-Experience real life in Italy, walk slowly, try to connect with the wonderful local people, enjoy regional food in restaurants where the residents go, take a siesta, visit places you have never heard of.
+Support local families by staying at their accommodation, eating in their trattoria, booking their tours or buying their homemade souvenirs.
+Experience real life in Italy, walk a lot, try to connect with the wonderful local people, enjoy regional food in restaurants where the residents go, take a siesta, visit places you have never heard of.
 Don't plan everything, leave time for the unexpected, go and see what's around that corner.
 You'll have the best holiday ever, full of magical Italian moments.
 You'll never want to travel any other way.
 And if you need help, please contact me through this website, I'll be delighted to help you organise your slow vacation in Italy.